Charmed PostgreSQL K8s

 ...

-When you relate two applications Charmed PostgreSQL K8s automatically sets up a new user and database for you.
+When you relate two applications, Charmed PostgreSQL K8s automatically sets up a new user and database for you.
+Note the database name we specified when we first deployed the data-integrator charm: --config database-name=test-database.

 Remove the user

-To remove the user, remove the relation.
-Removing the relation automatically removes the user that was created when the relation was created.
-Enter the following to remove the relation:
+Removing the integration automatically removes the user that was created when the integration was created.
+Enter the following to remove the integration:

 juju remove-relation postgresql-k8s data-integrator